slonigiraf/whitepaper/slonigiraf/ENG.md

 To estimate what tutor roles student can play in the Slonigiraf educational model and what are probabilities of playing such roles let's examine a class consisting of 32 students.
 We will explain later why probabilities of different roles are more of less the same in any student group size.

-**Tutor of 0 tutees role**: as shown on a Fig. 2. a half of students (16 from 32) gains a skill in a last session.
+**Tutor of 0 tutees role**: as shown on a Figure 2. a half of students (16 from 32) gains a skill in a last session.
 That means they will pay for tutoring and getting a diploma but will not earn money by tutoring such skill as there will be no students left who need the skill.
-If the class consists of 32 students there will be 16 such students (depicted with a digit "0" on a fig. 2).
+If the class consists of 32 students there will be 16 such students (depicted with a digit "0" on a Figure 2).

 **Tutor of 1 tutees role**: $1/4$ of students (8 from 32) gain a skill in a preterminal session.
 These students have 1 tutor and 1 tutee each, resulting in a net profit of zero as the money earned from being a tutor compensates for the money spent on being tutored.